ideal-postcodes/postcodes.io/openapi/md/outcode.md

+Returns aggregated information for postcodes grouped by their shared outward code.

-Geolocation data for the centroid of the outward code specified.
-The outward code represents the first half of any postcode (separated by a space).
+The outward code is the first half of any postcode (3-4 characters and preceded by a space).

-## Outcode Reverse Geocoding

-Returns nearest outcodes for a given longitude and latitude.